droveda/oauth2-openidconnect-course/NOTES04.md

 --header 'Content-Type: application/x-www-form-urlencoded' \
 --data-urlencode 'grant_type=refresh_token' \
 --data-urlencode 'client_id=<my-client-id>' \
---data-urlencode 'client_secret=<my-clint-secret>' \
+--data-urlencode 'client_secret=<my-client-secret>' \
 --data-urlencode 'refresh_token=<the-refresh-token>'
 ```

 The reason it's called Bearer token is that whoever holds the token can access the API it's almost like this token is like your credentials it's like a user id and password.
-It's very sensitive so for some reason that gets hacked and your access token is leaked then that access token can be used by the hacker to get into the api.
+It's very sensitive, so for some reason that gets hacked and your access token is leaked then that access token can be used by the hacker to get into the api.
 So it is very sensitive and that's exactly why this is a POST request and that's why the validity of the access token must be very short.

 #### Send User Info Request
 This is used by the Client only if access token has openid scope